umermemon4648/JS-practice/README.md

 ```

  ### What is curring in JS
-urrying in JavaScript is a process that allows you to transform a function with multiple arguments into a sequence of nesting functions
+currying in JavaScript is a process that allows you to transform a function with multiple arguments into a sequence of nesting functions

    -> **Implementing curring in JS with the help of callback:**